Assistant Professor of Linguistics/TESOL

 In addition to my teaching, I am also actively involved in linguistic research.
 My primary research interests focus on the documentation, description, and analysis of under-studied and endangered languages from typological, historical, and functional theoretical perspectives.
 I am committed to moving beyond description and finding explanations for linguistic phenomena through the consideration of language across space and time, evolutionary pathways in grammatical development, typological tendencies, and the social history of speakers within their broader linguistic context.
 These forces are constantly at work to shape language and must be considered if we hope to understand why language is as it is.
 I am particularly interested in syntax, historical-comparative work, tone in East-African languages and the ways in which tone and syntax interface, the role of grammatical constructions in marking functional categories and the reconstruction of alignment systems (especially the so-called Marked Nominative pattern).

 I have been researching Ethiopian languages since 1999, working primarily in the Ethiopian-Semitic and Omotic families (with some fieldwork in Cushitic and Nilo-Saharan as well).
-My work has focused on three languages: Mesmes and Amharic (both Ethiopian-Semitic languages) and more recently Northern Mao (an Omotic language).
+My work has focused on three languages: Mesmes and Amharic (both Ethiopian-Semitic languages) and more recently Northern Mao (an Omotic language), since 2007.

 Ph.D.
 Dissertation (University of Oregon, Chair: Doris Payne)